 Here are some critical points stating how emails can land into the spam folder instead of the inbox.
 These points become especially important when you are sending bulk emails.

-1. If you haven't received permission from the email recipients
+1. You haven't received permission from the email recipients

 It's important to have an email-centric sign-up flow if you want your email program to do well.
 Always have a check-box in the sign-up flow, allowing users to opt-in for newsletters and promotional emails.
 Ensure that you target only those users who have opted in for direct marketing alerts.